 As an HR leader, you feel responsible for creating a healthy work environment.

-But this is challenging when you’re managing a fully remote workforce.
+But this is challenging when you’re managing a fully remote or hybrid workforce.

 In the office, managers can check in on employees, have informal conversations, and even sense when someone needs additional support.
 This isn’t as simple when teams work remotely.